“Madrid especially has won my heart.” – Cate Dapena

 “Because I was coming here to work in their school system with an established English-speaking program, I assumed that many people here would speak some English.
 I also assumed that I would be able to buy most of the same things I could buy at home.
 Both assumptions turned out to be very wrong.”

 What has been the most difficult since you arrived?

 “There are several things that have been very difficult.
-The first was unbearable heat of the first two months.
+The first was the unbearable heat of the first two months.
 I have lived in Miami for fifteen years and have never been as hot as I was in Madrid this summer.
-And my inability to communicate effectively has been extremely frustrating.
+My inability to communicate effectively has been extremely frustrating.
 It took me seven insane weeks to get WiFi activated at my piso because I couldn’t communicate well with the providers.
-Lastly, I have found it very difficult to be a “person of size” in this country where everyone is small and shorter than me.
+Lastly, I have found it very difficult to be a “person of size” in a country where everyone is small and shorter than me.
 Buying my Converse All Stars was a tragic comedy.
-I ended up in the men’s department with the next to the largest size they carry and several gawking salespeople gathered around to witness my extraordinarily large feet.
+I ended up in the men’s department with the next-to-the-largest size they carry and several gawking sales-people gathered around to witness my extraordinarily large feet.
 Never again.”

 What has been the best experience?